zimmerman-team/VIRA/README.md

 [![CircleCI](https://circleci.com/gh/zimmerman-team/VIRA.svg?style=svg&circle-token=f1c9c39b17f9c53166ffa2440e707cd75aaab5d5)](https://circleci.com/gh/zimmerman-team/VIRA)

-## What is the Insinger Monitoring & Evaluation Tool?
+## What VIRA?

-This tool allows you to easily generate reports on the basis of projects that have been co-funded by the Insinger Foundation.
-After logging in, access is granted to project information and progress can be reported.
-These reports allow the Insinger Foundation to monitor the effectiveness of contributions more effectively.
-The project is split into a front and back-end repository for sake of clear development.
+This tool allows you to easily generate reports on the basis of projects that have been co-funded by your foundation.
+After signing in, access is granted to project information and the progress can be reported.
+These reports allow your foundation to monitor the effectiveness of contributions more effectively.

 ## About the project